 Class Sessions Menu:

-Research Skills and Strategies.
-In this interactive and customizable workshop, students learn how to go beyond Google in their research.
+Research Workshop.
+In this interactive session, students are presented with alternatives to Google and Wikipedia.
 They gain confidence in using MassArt's research tools to their full advantage and discover ways to find reliable sources.
 They also learn techniques for developing a research topic and for evaluating information critically.

 JeopARTy.
-In this interactive game show, recently presented at the Conference of the College Art Association, students decidewhether examples of artistic appropriation such as Shepard Fairey's use of an AP photo of Obama are fair or not.
+Students decide whether examples of artistic appropriation such as Shepard Fairey's use of an AP photo of Obama are fair or not.
 Students learn about copyright, fair use, and the difference between ethical and legal standards.
 JeopARTy can take place in the Library or it can be held in your classroom.

-Colorful Sources.
-The Godine Library has a remarkable collection of archival works relating to color including objects that illustrate the theories of Albert Munsell, former MassArt faculty member, who is sometimes regarded as the founder of modern color science.
-Students also get to view our large screen-printed plates of Josef Albers' Interaction of Color.
+Color Theory.
+Students see archival works relating to color including objects that illustrate the theories of Albert Munsell, former MassArt faculty member, who is sometimes regarded as the founder of modern color science.
+They also view the large screen-printed plates of Josef Albers' Interaction of Color.
 These plates challenge the mind and the eye when seen firsthand.

 To request a class